Hognose Quick Facts

 Optimum environment Temperature: 90°F hotspot with ambient temp of 75°F

 Are they kept in captivity?
 Hognoses are increasing in popularity due to their small size and easy care once set up correctly.

 Ease of keeping as a pet: An easy snake to care for and ideal for first time snake.

 Cost: Ranges between $10 – $2,000 dependant on morph (colour)

 About The Hognose

 This snake is the most unusual looking, with a pig looking nose, it is fair to say loving their appearance is a bit marmite.
 Hognoses are great are burrowing in soil and leaves, their nose acts as a shovel and allow them into places of security.

 Most hoggies are puppy-dog tame, but this really depends on how much time you take getting your snake used to handling and the occasionally diablo which just won’t quit.
 When buying your snake, handle them for a good 10 minutes and you will get a sure idea on the temperament of the particular snake.

 These snakes ARE venomous, though before you get too concerned and disappear, not all venom is fatal.
 This venom is deadly to prey they eat in the wild, but for most humans there will be little to no effect from a bite.
 There are some cases in which a person has had a reaction to the bite, but we are unable to find any recorded death from a hognose bite.

 For further reassurance, the fangs of a hognose are at the rear of the mouth.
-If you get bitten by a hognose, it would have to get your limb quite far down its mouth to even come into contact with you.
+If bitten by a hognose, it would have to get your limb quite far down its mouth to even come into contact with you.